10 Picture-Perfect Lombok Beaches You Need to Visit!

 1) Senggigi Beach

-One of the best beaches in Lombok is Senggigi Beach on the western side of the island.
+One of the best beaches is Senggigi Beach on the western side of the island.

 It’s an expansive bay, lapped by turquoise water, dotted with coral.
 Blindingly white sand is wedged between the tropical sea and a backdrop of lush trees.